THE IMPORTANCE OF PROTEIN

 Hydrolyzed

-always contains monosodium glutamate or MSG, a harmful food chemical.
-It occurs naturally as part of the
+MSG, a harmful food chemical.
+It

-Pure
+Pure grown

-grown amino acids.
-A much more
+amino acids.
+A more

 expensive type of protein supplement is pure amino acids that are made by

-fungal organisms grown in a laboratory.
+fungal organism in a laboratory.

 These usually come in capsules and are called free-form amino acids.